Sharply o-minimal structures and sharp cellular decomposition: Introduction

 It is not currently known whether every sharply o-minimal structure has \s CD or not.
-In this paper we prove a somewhat weaker result sufficient for all applications.
-Namely, given a \so-minimal structure $(\cS,\Omega)$ we define a new FD-filtration $\Omega^{*}$ of $\cS$ such that $\Omega$ is reducible to $\Omega^{*}$ (see \Cref{sec:Sharp_structures}) and such that $(\cS,\Omega^{*})$ is \so-minimal structure with \s CD.
-This construction is inspired by the one developed in \cite{Pfaffian_cells}, where the authors produce an FD-filtration $\Omega^{*}$ on $\rpfaff$ which is weakly-sharp with \s CD, out of an FD-filtration $\Omega$ introduced by Gabrielov and Vorobjov (see \cite{Pfaffaian_complexity} or \cref{subsec:Pffafian_example}) that doesn't satisfy these properties.
+In this paper, we prove a weaker result sufficient for quantitative applications.
+Namely, given a P\so-minimal structure $(\cS,\Omega)$ (here $\cS$ is the structure and $\Omega$ is an FD-filtration on $\cS$) we define a new FD-filtration $\Omega^{'}$ of $\cS$ such that $(\cS,\Omega^{'})$ is a \so-minimal structure with \s CD, and such that $\Omega$ is \emph{reducible} to $\Omega'$.
+This means that if a set $X$ has format $\cF$ and degree $D$ with respect to the FD-filtration $\Omega$, then it has format $C(\cF)$ and degree $P_{\cF}(D)$ with respect to the new FD-filtration $\Omega'$, where $C:\N\to\N$ is a fixed function and $\{P_{\cF}\}_{\cF\in\N}\subset\N[D]$ is a fixed sequence of polynomials (see \Cref{defi:reduction_of_filtration} below for the formal definition).
+This construction is inspired by the one developed in \cite{Pfaffian_cells}, where the authors produce an FD-filtration $\Omega^{*}$ on $\rpfaff$ (the structure generated by restricted Pfaffian functions), which is weakly-sharp with \s CD, out of an FD-filtration $\Omega$ introduced by Gabrielov and Vorobjov (see \cite{Pfaffaian_complexity} or \cref{subsec:Pffafian_example}).
+It is not known whether $\left(\rpfaff,\Omega\right)$ is W\so-minimal or if it has \s CD.
 The FD-filtration $\Omega^{*}$ on the structure $\rpfaff$ was the one used in \cite{Wilkie_conj_Proof}.

-The main claim above holds with much weaker assumptions on $(\cS, \Omega)$.
-Thus we introduce presharp structures, denoted P\so-minimal, and prove that a P\so-minimal structure $(\cS,\Omega)$ can be reduced to a \so-minimal structure $(\cS,\Omega^{*})$ with \s CD.
-In particular, it is sufficient to construct a presharp structure in order to obtain a \so-minimal structure.
-As an application of our main results, in the last section we discuss sharp triangulations of sets definable in sharply o-minimal structures, and prove a bound on their Betti numbers.
+As an application of our main results, in the last section of this paper we discuss sharp triangulations of sets definable in sharply o-minimal structures, and prove a bound on their Betti numbers.